-A PC host program is available for controlling the analyzer and displaying measured data.
+A Windows based PC host program is available for controlling the analyzer and displaying measured data.
 The program is part of the Times Technology Series and can control other analyzers in the series.
-The driver and PC Host program is posted on the MFJ web site.
+The driver and PC Host program is posted on the MFJ Enterprises web site in the MFJ-226 Downloads section.
 Be sure to install the program before connecting the analyzer to your PC.
-Follow the driver installation instructions included with the drivers to allow the MFJ-226 to connect to your computer.
+The program will be placed in the "All Programs" or "All Apps" list in your computer under the Times Technology folder.
+See your Windows instructions for locating that listing.
+If your version of Windows does not automatically install the drivers for the USB port follow the driver installation instructions included with the drivers to allow the MFJ-226 to connect to your computer.